MabLab-Dev/UE5_Plugin-CompassKit/README.md

 ### Marker Widget Interface

-CompassKit includes a marker widget interface to simplify communication between navigation widgets and marker widget implementations.
+CompassKit includes a `ICompassMarkerVisualInterface` for marker widgets, to simplify communication between a navigation widget and its marker widget implementations.

 Included interface functions: